There are a few things you should know about this process before committing to a Stoverly Puppy.

 Almost all of our puppies will be sold as pets on strict legal spay/neuter contracts.
 Very few will end up being sold for breeding purposes.
 So if you think it would be fun to have a dog to raise a litter of puppies, just so the kids can have a neat experience, you'll have to go somewhere else.
 Thats not where my puppies will go.
 If you are an established breeder or are new to breeding and looking for a mentor we are happy to help and are very open minded BUT you will be required to follow some of our guidelines to keep up with our strict code of ethics, such as doing ALL health testing.

-We have an above average waiting list taking applications fees (otherwise called deposits) a year in advance for people who know they want a certain colour and certain gender.
-Particularly blue merles.
-While I do keep an updated email list, it is impossible to contact you when puppies are born to let you know if we have what you had hoped for because 99% of the time the majority of the litter is reserved in advance and even if what you wanted was born, it may already be spoken for and you would not have an opportunity to purchase it.
-Also many times people are simply shopping around looking for the first available puppy.
-We are an exclusive breeder, people who want our puppies are willing to wait for them, people who are just looking for a fast purchase are not looking for a puppy from us, we do not have time to email back dozens of people who have already found something from elsewhere.
-We focus on people who have committed to purchasing from us by way of deposit.
+We have an above average waiting list taking applications fees sometimes a year in advance for people who know they want a certain colour and certain gender.
+Particularlyblue merles.
+I do NOT keep an updated email list if you are not on our paid waiting list.
+It is impossible to contact you when puppies areborn to let you know if we have what you had hoped for because 99% of the time the majority of the litter is reserved in advance and even if what you wanted was born, it may already be spoken for and you would not have an opportunity to purchase it.
+Also many times people are simply shopping around looking for the first available puppy and I don't have time to waste contacting people who have gone elsewhere.
+We are an exclusive breeder, people who want our puppies are willing to wait for them, people who arejust looking for a fast purchase are not looking for a puppy from us, we do not have time to email back dozens of people who have already found something from elsewhere.
+We focus on people who have committed to purchasing from us by way of an application fee.

 We place our puppies in the homes that are best suited to each puppy.
 If we have a puppy that is high energy and no homes available that want to put that puppy in a sport, we will keep that puppy ourselves until an appropriate homes comes along.
 So being honest with us about your families ability will help us match you with a suitable puppy.